 Alternatively, you can drive up to West Head lookout from Sydney.

 15. Echo Point, Blue Mountains

-A must-do Sydney day trip is to head out to the beautiful Blue Mountains, which lie two hours west of the city.
-You don’t need a car or expensive tour to visit; the area is fully accessible by public transport.
-Check the following post out for an easy itinerary:
+A must-do Sydney day trip is to head out to the beautiful Blue Mountains, which lies two hours west of the city.
+To plan your trip, use my Blue Mountains itinerary, which can be followed by car or public transport.

-The most famous Blue Mountains lookout is Echo Point in Katoomba, where you’ll see the Three Sisters rock formation, but there are plenty more amazing viewpoints in the area:
+While the most famous Blue Mountains lookout is the Three Sisters rock formation at Echo Point, there are plenty more amazing Blue Mountains viewpoints to explore.